bump-sh/docs/docs/specifications-support/openapi-support/name-and-sort-resources.md

----
-sidebar_label: 'Name and sort endpoints and webhooks'
+# Name and sort endpoints and webhooks
----
 ## Endpoints and Webhooks are resources

 REST APIs are composed of a set of possible requests, from server to server.